wedaa/LongTail-Log-Analysis/README.md

 (You wouldn't want to have your password or account name showing up in your reports, now would you?)

-Edit LongTail-exclude-IPs.grep to add your local IP addresses.
+Edit LongTail-exclude-IPs-httpd.grep and LongTail-exclude-IPs-ssh.grep
+to add your local IP addresses.
 This will exclude these IPs from your reports.
 (You wouldn't want to have your personal or work IPs exposed in your reports, now would you?)

 Edit LongTail-exclude-webpages.grep to add any local webpages you don't want in your LongTail reports.